DopplerHQ/awesome-bots/readme.md

 * [Botness](https://www.botness.org/) - Botness is a two-day gathering in NYC.
 Bot reladted startups, tools, bots for work and play, discovery, and engagement
 * [BotDay](https://conferences.oreilly.com/artificial-intelligence/bot-ca) - Bot Day offers the strategic and technical insight you need to start implementing AI-driven conversational interfaces that can talk to your customers, make your employees more productive, and streamline your business.
 * [Talkabot](https://talkabot.ai/) - Bots, conversational software and community
+* [Bot Developers Meetup SF](https://www.meetup.com/bots-sf/) - We're a bunch of bot/ai/ml building enthusiasts from San Francisco that get together, hack, and demo what we're working on.
+Welcome! :)

 ### Fundraising (accelerators, camps, capitals, funds)
 * [BotFunded](https://botfunded.com/) - List of latest fundings for bot startups